SenseLogic/VISTA/README.md

 ## Goals

-*   Basic : provides the essential features
-*   Modest : targets small scale projects
+*   Modest : focuses on the needs of small scale projects
-*   Modular : allows to just include the needed parts
+*   Modular : provides its features through separate scripts
-*   Compact : uses simple efficient algorithms
+*   Compact : uses simple yet efficient algorithms
-*   Native : extends existing types
+*   Natural : extends or complements native types
-*   Easy : can be used by simply including the scripts
+*   Direct : can be used without bundler

 ## Features